-VARIABLE ORGANIC N
+VARIABLE ORGANIC Ν

 More income than uncertified 33% 1011

 Same income but less needs for inputs 36% 1011

 Lower but less risky income 26% 1011

 Expect future growth in profit 32% 1011

 Friends/Neighbors are growing 30% 1011

 Assured buy back 19% 1011

 Better Quality 27% 1011

 Conventional cotton farmers reported that they did not adopt organic cotton farming primarily because of lack of information and lack of opportunities to grow organic cotton.
 Of the conventional cotton farmers, 48 percent did not know about organic cotton farming and 29 percent did not have access to the option to grow organically.
-Other important reasons for the lack of adoption of organic cotton farming among conventional cotton farmers include the difficulty of organic cotton farming, the long conversion period, and the perception that organic cotton farmers earn less income than conventional cotton farmers.
+Other important reasons for the lack of adoption of organic cotton farming among conventional cotton farmers include the difficulty of organic cotton farming, the long conversion period, and the perception that organic cotton farmers.
 Furthermore, 17 percent of the conventional cotton farmers disadopted organic cotton farming because of disappointing results in terms of profits and yields.
-We present these results in Table 16.
+We present these results in Table 18.